Ooouch1/piecegluing/README.md

 # piecegluing
 Implementation of enumeration of convex polygons constructed by gluing unit angle triangles, which is presented at 8OSME as "Efficient Enumeration of Rectangles in Origami Design" by
-K. Ouchi (me), H. Komatsu, R. Uehara".
+K. Ouchi (me), H. Komatsu, R. Uehara.

 ## Required environment
 * Java 17